 The first of two or more numbers enclosed in parentheses which represent a point in a Cartesian coordinate system.
-For example, the point (7, 3) in 2-dimensional space has an x-coordinate of 7, as does the point (7, 0, -1, $\pi$ ) in 4-dimensional space (the 4th coordinate is the time dimension).
+For example, the point (7, 3) in 2-dimensional space has an x-coordinate of 7, as does the point $(7, 0, -1, \pi)$ in 4-dimensional space (the 4th coordinate might be the time dimension).